Search results

 Ensuring the Preparedness and Security of Health-Care Facilities in Armed Conflict and Other Emergencies

-… the wounded and sick and maintaining the health of people affected by armed conflict … recommendations that emerged from two Health Care in Danger experts' workshops on ensuring the …
+… the wounded and sick and maintaining the health of people affected by armed conflict and … recommendations that emerged from two Health Care in Danger experts' workshops on ensuring the …

 Publication